mmohan5/mentor-ai/BusinessFlow Chatbot/README.md

 - If you don't have a GPU on your device, the ChatBot will perform much slower.

 - ctrl+c to shut down back end and front end in terminals.

 ---
+## 🤖 Agentic AI Behavior in the BusinessChatbotEngine

+This application demonstrates **agentic AI** principles by enabling an autonomous, goal-directed dialogue system that builds a business plan through user interaction.

+Key agentic behaviors include:

+- **Goal-Oriented Flow Control**: The system progresses through multiple predefined sections of a business plan, gathering user input and determining what to ask next without manual intervention.

+- **Context-Aware Adaptation**:
+  - It dynamically generates **follow-up questions** using LLM responses based on the user's previous input.
+  - If the user enters commands like `"back"`, `"skip"`, `"exit"`, or `"restart"`, the agent autonomously **changes the flow** - skipping sections, restarting, or exiting gracefully.

+- **Memory and History Tracking**:
+  - The system maintains a **history of Q&A** for each section, which it uses later to compile the final business plan.
+  - Inputs are contextually processed and stored for use in the final compilation prompt.

+- **Final Output Compilation**:
+  - After collecting responses, the system autonomously constructs a comprehensive business plan using a large language model.
+  - This step is triggered **without user instruction**, based on state conditions.

+These behaviors allow the system to **act independently** and **adaptively**.

+---
 # 🧩 Customizing Business Plan Sections